 A domestic corporation (incorporated in New York State) is generally liable for corporate franchise taxes for each fiscal or calendar year, or part thereof, during which it is incorporated, regardless of whether it carries on any activity.
 For example, a person who intends to go into business organizes a new corporation under the New York Business Corporation Law for the purpose of operating the new business as a corporation.
 However, the business is never started and the corporation never conducts any business.
 Under such circumstances, the corporation would usually be liable for franchise taxes for each tax year until it is formally dissolved with the Department of State.

 A foreign corporation (incorporated outside New York State) is liable for franchise taxes during the period in which it does business, employs capital, owns or leases property, or maintains an office in New York State.

-For information on voluntary dissolution and surrender of authority, see Forms TR-125, Instructions for Voluntary Dissolution of New York State Business Corporations, and TR-199, Surrender of Authority-Foreign Corporation, on our Web site (see Need help?).
+For information on voluntary dissolution and surrender of authority, see Instructions for voluntary dissolution of a New York corporation (TR-125), and Instructions for surrender of authority by foreign business corporation (TR-199), on our website (see Need help? in Form CT-1).